 The Bosna Quilt Werkstatt would not exist without the wonderful work of all the people involved.
 Lucia Lienhard-Giesinger has managed the project from the start and designs the patchwork or colour-field painting.
 Safira Hošo pulls all the threads together in Goražde.
 She and Munira Karo, Mirza Mašić, Sabina Dolo, Hedija Kazagić, Sada Srna, Ševala Hadžimesić, Mirza Kozo, Ćamila Sudić, Emina Hošo and Vesna Malokas do the quilting.
 Some of the women have found day-time employment in the fields or vegetable patches, others have a factory job.
 For some, quilting is the only work that brings in an income.
 But for all of them, quilting is an important part of their lives.
 Safira says: “It is my love and my life”.

 The picture booklets

 If you want to find out more about our history and at the same time enjoy more quilts, photos and texts at your own pace, we recommend our picture booklets: four lovingly compiled booklets as a boxed set, published to mark the twentieth anniversary of the Bosna Quilt Werkstatt.
-Available in real bookshops and online.
+From March 2019, the second print run of our booklets is available again.
 ISBN 9783990182390.